jerry1984Y/AFP-Deep/README.md

 ## 5.2 Extract features

-1. Extract PSSM feature: cd to the AFP-TLDeep dictionary,and run "python3 AFP_PSSM_blastpgp_calc.py",the PSSM matrixs will be extracted to midData/PSSM fold, and then run "pythons3 AFP_PSSM_ORI_20_calc.py" to extract the pssm features in midData/PSSM_ORI_20.
+1. Extract PSSM feature: cd to the AFP-Deep dictionary,and run "python3 AFP_PSSM_blastpgp_calc.py",the PSSM matrixs will be extracted to midData/PSSM fold, and then run "pythons3 AFP_PSSM_ORI_20_calc.py" to extract the pssm features in midData/PSSM_ORI_20.

 2. Extract pLMs embedding: cd to the AFP-TLDeep dictionary, and run "python3 pLMs_Extraction.py", the pLMs embedding matrixs will be extracted to midData/ProtTrans fold.